TimCares/MasterThesis/docs/thesis/experiments/limitations.typ

 when using an unimodal teacher for distilling knowledge to a multimodal model.

 === Fine-Grained Alignment
-S-SMKE (and SHRe) processes image and text seperately through a forward pass for the image and a forward pass for the text.
+S-SMKE (and SHRe) processes image and text seperately, by performing a forward pass for the image and a forward pass for the text.
 This is similar to CLIP @clip (see @clip_section).
-Because there is no attention mechanism between individual image patches and text tokens, both approaches miss a fine-grained alignment between the modalities.
+Because there is no attention mechanism between individual image patches and text tokens both approaches miss a fine-grained alignment between the modalities.
 Even though our model performs quite well on the retrieval task, even outperforming well-established research papers on some metrics, there is still room for improvement.
 However, we believe that there is not much more performance to gain for our approach.
-Wrong retrievals, mostly wrong image retrievals, are often still semantically similar to the query, and only differ in little (token-level) details.
+Wrong retrievals (mostly wrong image retrievals) are often still semantically similar to the query, and only differ in little (token-level) details.
 Since our representations are based on the global content of the image and text, those details are not captured in most cases, leading to a "false" retrieval.
-Examples of this can be seen with example retrievals on the full MSCOCO test set in @coco25k_retrieval_examples, which is the exact dataset we publish our results on (previous visualizations are based on 1k subsets as in SHRe @shre, and are therefore a simpler task since there are less possible retrieval candidates).
+Examples of this can be seen with retrievals on the full MSCOCO test set in @coco25k_retrieval_examples, which is the exact dataset we publish our retrieval results on (previous visualizations are based on the 1k subsets of SHRe @shre, and are therefore a simpler task since there are less possible retrieval candidates).

 At this point it has to be noted that when it comes to a production-grade retrieval system, e.g. a system for searching images by text,